Catalog Governing Graduation

 Students are required to take a minimum of 15 credits from MSU and a minimum total of 60 semester hours is required.
 A minimum cumulative GPA of 2.00 is required to graduate.
 See program guidelines for specific requirements.

 Students typically complete an Associate of Applied Science (AAS) Degree prior to being accepted into the BAS programs.
 Students are required to take a minimum of 30 credits from MSU and 60 from a four-year institution totaling the required 120 semester hour minimum.
 A minimum cumulative GPA of 2.00 is required to graduate.
 See program guidelines for specific requirements.

 Students earning a BA degree must pursue coursework outside the major and complete either:

-- One Major and three areas of Concentration
+- One Major and two areas of Concentration

 Majors, minors, and concentrations cannot be in the same content area.
-Students earning a BA who are interested in double-majoring will need to complete one concentration as well.
-Students who are interested in two minors will not need a concentration.
 A minimum of 120 total credits must be earned and a 2.00 cumulative GPA is required to graduate.

 Bachelor of Fine Arts (BFA) Degree